 \subsection*{Simulations of Multi-criteria Optimization}

-The optimization stage of the computed muscle control (CMC) algorithm uses the weighted sum of squares to solve muscles and assigned actuators redundancy to select a set of actuations with the most economical cost for tracking the kinematics of the dynamic model of the subject \cite{92}.
-To investigate the utmost effect of assistive devices on the metabolic power consumption of assisted subjects, regardless of the power expenditure of devices, large weights were assigned to the assistive actuators.\\
+The optimization stage of the computed muscle control (CMC) algorithm uses the weighted sum of squares to solve the reduncancy of muscles and assigned actuators to select a set of actuations with the most economical cost for tracking the kinematics of the dynamic model of the subject \cite{92}.
+To investigate the maximum effect of assistive devices on the metabolic power consumption of assisted subjects, regardless of the power expenditure of devices, large weights were assigned to the assistive actuators.\\

-However, in real-time applications, the exoskeletons are restricted by the power that can be supplied to their actuation modules and the maximum assistive torque that the actuation module can provide to the joint of interests.
-To study the performance of the purposed devices under constrained maximum torques that the assistive actuators can provide to the joints and their effect on the musculoskeletal system with lower power demands, we adopted the Pareto methods for multi-criteria concept\cite{113} and implemented it through musculoskeletal simulation framework.\\
+However, in real-time applications, the exoskeletons are restricted by the power that can be supplied to their actuation modules and the maximum assistive torque that the actuation modules can provide to the joints of interest.
+To study the performance of the purposed devices under constrained maximum torques that the assistive actuators can provide to the joints and their effect on the musculoskeletal system with lower power demands, we adopted a Pareto method for a multi-criteria concept\cite{113} and implemented it through the/our musculoskeletal simulation framework.\\

-The Pareto methods integrate all optimization criteria in its procedure and construct a Pareto front representing non-dominant solutions among the criteria enabling us to have optima curves for each configuration of the devices \cite{107} and conduct a fair comparison between the exoskeletons and the load conditions.
-In this study, the metabolic cost reduction and assistive actuators power consumption were considered two optimization criteria to study and compare different configurations of the exoskeletons in both load conditions.\\
+The adopted Pareto method integrates all optimization criteria in its procedure and constructs a Pareto front representing non-dominant solutions among the criteria, enabling us to obtain optima curves for each configuration of the devices \cite{107} and conduct a fair comparison between the exoskeletons and load conditions.
+In this study, the metabolic cost reduction and power consumption of the assistive actuatorswere considered as two optimization criteria to study and compare different configurations of the exoskeletons in both load conditions.\\

-One of the acceptable Pareto fronts is a discrete set of Pareto-optima points obtained through constructing a single objective function by integrating objectives and optimizing the single cost function throughout the specific range of values of the parameters used to combine the cost functions into a single objective function \cite{108}.\\
+One of the acceptable Pareto fronts is a discrete set of Pareto-optima points, obtained by constructing a single objective function by integrating objectives and optimizing the single cost function throughout the specific range of values of the parameters used to combine the cost functions into a single objective function \cite{108}.\\

-The Pareto optimization method has been used by M. L. Handford and M. Srinivasan\cite{111,127} to study robotic lower limb prostheses by simultaneously optimizing the metabolic and prosthesis cost rate. \\
+The Pareto optimization method has been used by M. L. Handford and M. Srinivasan\cite{111,127} to study robotic lower limb prostheses by simultaneously optimizing the metabolic and prosthesis cost rates. \\

-\paragraph*{The workflow of the simulations.} To perform the simulations of the Pareto-optimization in the OpenSim framework, we constrained the peak torque of assistive actuators throughout a specific range of torque they can provide during a gait cycle, which constrains the objective function mentioned in Eq \eqref{Eqn_CMC_Assisted_Obj_Func} and changing the solution of the optimizer for the muscles and actuators redundancy problem.
+\paragraph*{The workflow of the simulations.} To perform the simulations of the Pareto-optimization in the OpenSim framework, we constrained the peak torque of assistive actuators throughout a specific range of torque they can provide during a gait cycle, which constrains the objective function mentioned in Eq \eqref{Eqn_CMC_Assisted_Obj_Func} and changes the solution of the optimizer for the muscles and actuators redundancy problem.
 This variation over a discrete range of the maximum torque that assistive actuators can provide results in several solutions on the optimization objectives space.
-By filtering these Pareto curves and obtaining the non-dominant solutions, we achieved Pareto front for each configuration of the exoskeleton in both load conditions.\\
+By filtering these Pareto curves and obtaining the non-dominant solutions, we achieved a/the Pareto front for each configuration of the exoskeleton under both load conditions.\\

 For both the biarticular and monoarticular exoskeletons, the maximum torque that their actuators could provide to the hip and knee joints was varied between 30 N.m and 70 N.m.
-The simulations of this phase were performed by fixing the maximum torque hip actuator can provide and varying the constraint of the knee over the specified range.
-After conducting simulations of exoskeletons with a fixed hip constraint and varying knee constraint, the maximum torque limit of the hip actuator was modified for performing the next iteration of the simulations.
-The algorithm has been shown the following pseudo-code.\\
+The simulations of this phase were performed by fixing the maximum torque that the hip actuator can provide and varying the constraint of the knee over the specified range.
+After conducting simulations of exoskeletons with a fixed hip constraint and varying knee constraint, the maximum torque limit of the hip actuator was modified to perform the next iteration of the simulations.
+The algorithm is shown in the following pseudo-code.\\

 \begin{algorithm}\label{Algorithm_Pareto_simulation}